 - taking longer to finish a meal.

 If you notice any of the above difficulties, you should contact a speech therapist.
-He or she will assess eating and drinking difficulties and then suggest strategies, aids or specialist tools to help.
-Suggestions may include:
+He or she will assess eating and drinking difficulties and then suggest rehabilitative exercises, strategies, aids or specialist tools to help.
+Therapy may include:

-- recommending swallowing techniques and postures for efficient and safe swallowing
+- recommending techniques and postures for efficient and safe swallowing

-- suggesting exercises to strengthen the muscles used for swallowing
+- suggesting exercises to strengthen the muscles used for swallowing, to make the swallow more timely, complete and efficient

-- suggesting strategies to reduce the risks of asphyxiation and aspiration
+- suggesting strategies to reduce the risks of choking and aspiration

-- providing advice on diet to make sure you eat and drink enough, including tips on the consistency and texture of foods that are easier to swallow
+- providing advice on the consistency and texture of foods that are easier to swallow

 - identifying specific areas of difficulty with saliva control – for example poor posture, lip seal, tongue or swallowing problems.
 He or she can suggest exercises and also devices to achieve good lip seal or remind you to swallow frequently